Crime & Safety

 "Our work now turns to getting justice for Harmony and all those who loved her," he said.

-Formella also praised the Manchester Police Department as well as Jesse O'Neill of the attorney general's office for all their work with the case.
+Formella also praised the Manchester Police Department and Jesse O'Neill of the attorney general's office for all their work with the case.

 Manchester Police Chief Allen Aldenberg, while holding back tears, praised his team of investigators and thanked the media for keeping the case at the forefront of the public's attention.